Habu-Kagumba/mini_matlab/README.md

 Installing and running
 ----------------------

-You can install through pip straight from my github repo. *Preferably do this in a virtual environment*
+You can install through pip straight from my github repo. *Preferably do this in a virtual environment*.

 ```bash
 pip install -e git+https://github.com/Habu-Kagumba/mini_matlab#egg=mini_matlab